portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

   Possible APIs:
   - **Procedures for being certified with the quality level of a port**.
     - Request parameters: name of the port, code of the port.
-    - Data included in the response: tbd
+    - Data included in the response: Resurces where can be found the certification procedure.
     - [catalog](catalog/catalog-ENProcedures.md)

   - **Certified companies**: List of companies that have been certified by the quality seal managers of a port.